lenra-io/docs/src/markdown/features/routes.md

 ]
 ```

 By using the `:id` parameter, the route `/books/:id` will match any route.
-You can pass the `id` parameter to the props using the `@route.id` shorthand.
+You can pass the `id` parameter to the props using the `@path:id` shorthand.

 # Navigating to a route